netlify/roots-collections/README.md

 So if you configure the extension with `posts(folder: 'posts')` you will be able to use `posts.orderBy('date','desc')` in templates.
 If you configure the extension with `posts(folder: 'docs')`, you'll be able to use `docs.orderBy('title')` in templates.

-The collection
-You can also list posts in any of your templates by using one of two build-in helper methods:

-* `posts.byTitle()` lists posts alphabetically by title
-* `posts.byDate()` lists posts by date in reverse chronological order

 Example:

 ```jade